 Twenty (20) students will be selected from Wake County to serve a one-year term on the NITP Teen Board from June – May.
 Teen Board members will be expected to attend regularly scheduled meetings, volunteer at NITP and participate in fundraising throughout the year, culminating in the spring with team participation in the Note in the Pocket Socks & Undie 5K Rundie.
 During this one year experience, students will develop and refine 21st Century Job Skills.
 The topics below will be offered to all Teen Board members.

 “Board of Directors 101” training to develop leadership skills

 Workshops on social justice and volunteering at NITP to increase their passion for community service

 Fundraising to make a difference in my local community

 Project management through teamwork

 Basic nonprofit operations

 Our hope is that the Teen Board members will carry these 21st Century skills with them in the future as they continue to serve and improve our community.
-Applications for 2018-19 board members will be taken in March 2018.
+Applications for board members is below.
 Click here for an application: secure.lglforms.com/form_engine/s/z492yb0wAwbvG8IDmA_zaA